AndyXIP/msc-project/backend/README.md

 ---

 ### 2️⃣ Create a Virtual Environment
-In your project folder, run:
+In your backend folder, run:

 ```bash
 python3.11 -m venv .venv